bertmelis/bertmelis.github.io/_posts/2021-04-21-1-Certificate-management.md

 ## Adding your own certificates your system

 You've set up your own public key infrastructure and certificate authority.
-However, your browser (and ander programs) doesn't know about this.
+However, your browser (and other programs) doesn't know about this.

-So the root certificate trusted, copy it to `/usr/local/share/ca-certificates/`.
+To have your computer trust the root certificate, copy it to `/usr/local/share/ca-certificates/`.

 ```
 $ sudo cp ~/keys/ca/root-ca.crt /usr/local/share/ca-certificates/
 $ sudo update-ca-certificates
 ```

-If you use Firefox like I do, you will notice that your cockpit-login page still shows a warning.
+If you use Firefox as I do, you will notice that your cockpit login page still shows a warning.
 Firefox does not take your system's certificates as a trusted store.
 To solve this, head over to [this post](/posts/2-Firefox-and-self-signed-certificates).

 You'll then have this screen: